Turtle Tower Restaurant Review, San Francisco

 Turtle Tower Food Picks:

-> Pho Ga ($6.20 small) Chicken Noodle Soup – was their most popular dish.
+Pho Ga ($6.50 small) Chicken Noodle Soup – was their most popular dish.
+It features fresh free-range chicken.
 A steaming hot bowl of the same rice noodles topped with chicken that still had bones and skin.

-> Che Ba Mau ($2.95) Three Color Bean Dessert – was a bit sweeter than most, and it also possessed lots of firm beans.
+Che Ba Mau ($2.95) Three Color Bean Dessert – was a bit sweeter than most, and it also possessed lots of firm beans.

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.